aman-ambastha/Image-Processing-Kernels-MIPS/README.md

-This Project Involves Low Level Programming In MIPS.
+This Project Involves Low-Level Programming In MIPS.
 I Did This Project As A Lab In My CS240 Class At SDSU.
 The Project Involves Processing Image Pixels.
+View The Image Processing Kernels MIPS For More Details.